Floods affect over 1 million in Balkans, destruction "terrifying"

 The plant provides roughly half of Serbia's electricity.
 Parts of it had already been shut down as a precaution, but it would have to be powered down completely if the waters breached the defences.

-Flooding had already caused considerable damage, estimated by the government at over 100 million euros (83.16 million pounds), to the Kolubara coal mine that supplies the plant.
+Flooding had already caused considerable damage, estimated by the government at over 100 million euros ($140 million), to the Kolubara coal mine that supplies the plant.

 Authorities in Bosnia issued a fresh warning about the danger of landmines left over from the war and now dislodged by the flooding.